godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 .. image:: img/visual_script3.png

 Once it opens, the script type "Visual Script" must be selected from the drop down list.
 The script extension must be ".vs" (for Visual Script!).

 .. image:: img/visual_script4.png

-Finally, the script editor will open, allowing to start the editing of the visual script:
+Finally, the Script Editor will open, allowing to start the editing of the visual script:

 .. image:: img/visual_script5.png